Bible Way Church of Our Lord Jesus Christ: Beliefs and organization

 Beliefs of the Bible Way Church of Our Lord Jesus Christ and its successors include the inspiration of the Bible as the word of God; salvation made possible only through Jesus Christ; the baptism of the Holy Spirit with the initial evidence of speaking in tongues; water baptism by immersion in the name of Jesus Christ for the remission of sins; the premillennial second coming of Jesus Christ; the final judgment of the dead; and the establishment of new heavens and a new earth.
-However, unlike Roman Catholic Inspired Christianity, it is non-Trinitarian and believes that there is only one person in God, i.e. Jesus Christ, and not a Trinity of persons as defined by the Council of Nicea in 325.
+However, unlike Roman Catholic, Eastern Catholic, or Eastern Orthodox Christianity, it is a non-Trinitarian offshoot religion based upon the Old and New Testaments, teaching that there is only one person in God, i.e. Jesus Christ, and not a Trinity of persons as Christianity confirmed at the Council of Nicea in 325 AD.
 See Oneness Pentecostalism.

 The church was led by a Presiding Bishop and a General Assembly.
 The General Assembly was composed of bishops, overseers, district elders, pastors, elders, ministers, deacons, missionaries, and laity.
+Bishops in the church do not claim or maintain succession from the original 12 apostles.